Students with Disabilities Policy

 Accommodations are not intended to give students with disabilities an unfair advantage, but to remove barriers that prevent students from learning and from demonstrating what they have learned, in the context of their formal degree or certificate program.

 The Timing of a Student Request: The student with a disability should request accommodations in advance of when the accommodation is needed.
 The student needs to factor in the amount of time required to secure written documentation from an appropriate professional.
 They should recognize that the DRO has other responsibilities and requires a reasonable amount of time to integrate student requests within their workload.
-They should also be aware that additional time may be required for the DRO to collaborate with UCB on the verification and recommended accommodations process.

 Students eligible for academic accommodations will normally have their request reviewed and, if appropriate, approved no more than three weeks after submitting the request.